Non-Dairy-Soy-Plugin/Non-Dairy-Soy-Plugin/README.md

 > * Steps to reproduce the error
 > * A sample source file if possible

-### I'm using IntelliJ Idea 9 or 10.
-Do you plan on back porting bug fixes or improvements?

-> In short, no. I know that there were a few minor bugs left in IDEA 9 and some
-> nastier ones in 10, but nothing that should crash the IDE.
-The new work is
-> built on top of architectural changes made for IDEA 11, and back porting
-> recent improvements would consume a tremendous amount of time.

 ### Can you add *such-and-such* feature?